yamadharma/blog/content/ru/publication/kulyabov-2016-pcs-two-types-computer-algebra-maxwell-optics-en/index.md

 publication_types:
 - article-journal
 publication: '*Programming and Computer Software*'
-doi: 10.1134/S0361768816020043
-abstract: "To synthesize Maxwell optics systems, the mathematical apparatus of tensor and vector analysis is generally employed.
+abstract: 'To synthesize Maxwell optics systems, the mathematical apparatus of tensor and vector analysis is generally employed.
 This mathematical apparatus implies executing a great number of simple stereotyped operations, which are adequately supported by computer algebra systems.
 In this paper, we distinguish between two stages of working with a mathematical model: model development and model usage.
 Each of these stages implies its own computer algebra system.
-As a model problem, we consider the problem of geom- etrization of Maxwell's equations.
-Two computer algebra systems—Cadabra and FORM—are selected for use at different stages of investigation."
+As a model problem, we consider the problem of geom- etrization of Maxwell''s equations.
+Two computer algebra systems—Cadabra and FORM—are selected for use at different stages of investigation.'
 tags:
 - mine
 - type:article